GalenWong/lalamove-intern-challenge/README.md

 - repo with tagName that is invalid to semver.New
 - empty line

+I also implemented extra test cases for the main routine, with extra condition checks.
+Namely, the cases where the test fails are different length of result and expected, and expected of length 0.
 ### Difficulties
 - Mastering Golang syntax
 - Error handling